Centering Asian Americans through creative arts programming on the North Shore of Massachusetts

 FOUNDER

-Amanda Beard Garcia (she/they) is a multiracial, second-generation Chinese American muralist and brand designer.
+Amanda Beard Garcia (she/they) is a Chinese American muralist, brand designer, illustrator, and cultural worker.
 She was born and raised in Beverly, MA and currently lives in Dracut.

 Amanda is co-founder and principal of Likemind Design, a custom mural and design studio with a mission to elevate the brands of independently-owned businesses “just like us.”
 She has been a participant of many local public art initiatives and has designed custom artwork and brand identities for small businesses all over Greater Boston.
 A practicing artist herself, Amanda’s creative work reclaims and repaints her Chinese American identity by investigating the invisible history and heritage of her ancestors.